tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

   * `null` (506) -- ??
   * `FETCHED_EXCEPTION_EMITTING` (29) -- there was an exception when we tried to write a refetched PDF to S3
 * `fetched_digest` -- the sha256 that we calculated on the bytes that we have for the file
+  * `FETCHED_EXCEPTION_EMITTING` (29) -- there was an exception trying to write to S3
+* `fetched_digest` -- the sha256 that we calculated on the bytes that we have for the file, whether fetched from CC or refetched
 * `fetched_length` -- the length in bytes of the file that we extracted from Common Crawl or refetched

 **Top 10 `cc_http_mime` values:**